How to get started interpreting your own dreams – in the context of a personal relationship with God.

 - Understand patterns and timing issues

-These articles deal with the ways God speaks over time, and how to respond when you don’t understand your dreams:
+Managing your dreams is a long-term process.
+You will need to learn the ways God speaks over time, and how to respond when you don’t understand your dreams.
+All this comes with experience – so don’t give up!

 Conclusion

-This article contains a systematic approach to dream interpretation – from preparing to dream right through to reviewing your old dreams.
+This article contains an outline of a systematic approach to dream interpretation – from preparing to dream right through to reviewing your old dreams.

 The four stages we have identified are: